Back to SrizonVoice for macOS

 Speak Naturally

 A live 30-bar waveform reacts to your voice.
-Audio is captured at 16 kHz mono — Whisper’s native rate.
+Audio is captured at 16 kHz mono before it is sent to Gemini.

 Tap Again to Send